 Customs and Border Protection (CBP), the federal agency in charge of US borders, takes their job very seriously.
 At the American border, everyone entering must provide details on all products coming into the US from abroad, specifically their value and country of origin.
-All this is indicated on the famous blue form distributed on the airplane back to the states.
+All this is indicated on the famous blue form distributed on the airplane back to the States.

-Option 1: You declare a contraband product
+Option 1: What happens if you declare a contraband product

 You didn’t read up on Frenchly about which products can come to the US, and now you’ve got some runny cheese in your purse, which isn’t allowed in.
 You are safe to declare it without fear of being reprimanded.
 But if even though “there is no penalty for declaring a prohibited item,” you still have to either abandon it voluntarily at customs, or you will have it confiscated.